Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Pro Tip #3: Get the Nexus Opinion Right

-“It is at least as likely as not that the veteran’s claimed condition would have been less severe but for the veteran’s service-connected condition, including because the service-connected condition interfered with, delayed, or impeded appropriate treatment.”
+“It is at least as likely as not that the veteran’s claimed condition was aggravated by, or would be less severe today but for, the veteran’s service-connected condition, including because the service-connected condition delayed, prevented, limited, or interfered with treatment.”

 Pro Tip #4: Show the Baseline